Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup: Motivating Midpoint Mixup: The Linear Regime

 \begin{restatable}{definition}{lineardata}[Simple Multi-View Setting] For each class $y \in [k]$, let $v_{y, 1}, v_{y, 2} \in \R^d$ be orthonormal unit vectors also satisfying $v_{y, \ell} \perp v_{s, \ell'}$ when $y \neq s$ for any $\ell, \ell' \in [2]$.
 Each point $(x, y) \sim \D$ is then generated by sampling $y \in [k]$ uniformly and constructing $x$ as:

 \end{restatable}

-Definition \ref{lineardata} is \textbf{multi-view} in the following sense: for any class $y$, it suffices to learn a model $g$ that has a significant correlation with \textit{either} the feature vector $v_{y, 1}$ or $v_{y, 2}$.
-Indeed, one readily sees that it is possible to minimize the cross-entropy loss $J(g, X)$ by just taking $\inrprod{w_y}{v_{y, 1}} \to \infty$ for every class $y$.
+Definition \ref{lineardata} is \textbf{multi-view} in the following sense: for any class $y$, it suffices (from an accuracy perspective) to learn a model $g$ that has a significant correlation with \textit{either} the feature vector $v_{y, 1}$ or $v_{y, 2}$.
+In this context, one can think of feature learning as corresponding to how positively correlated the weight $w_y$ is with each of the same class feature vectors $v_{y, 1}$ and $v_{y, 2}$ (we provide a more rigorous definition in our main results).

+If one now considers the empirical cross-entropy loss $J(g, \X)$, it is straightforward to see that it is possible to achieve the global minimum of $J(g, \X)$ by just considering models $g$ in which we take $\inrprod{w_y}{v_{y, 1}} \to \infty$ for every class $y$.
+This means we can minimize the usual cross-entropy loss without learning both features for each class in $\X$.

 However, this is \textit{not} the case for Midpoint Mixup.
-By Lemma \ref{mixalign}, if $g$ minimizes $J_{MM}(g, \X)$, then it satisfies $g^{y_i}(z_{i, j}) = g^{y_j}(z_{i, j})$ for every mixed point $z_{i, j}$ (as defined in the previous section) that can be obtained from $\X$ (since $\X$ here is non-degenerate with probability 1).
-With high probability, this is only possible if $\inrprod{w_y}{v_{y, 1}} = \inrprod{w_y}{v_{y, 2}}$, as this condition is necessary for ensuring that $g^y(z_{i, j})$ is independent of the feature coefficients $\beta_y$ for any $z_{i, j}$.\footnote{Our logic here relies on the fact that the coefficients for $v_{y, 1}$ and $v_{y, 2}$ add up to a constant.
-However, even if we relax this to assume only that the coefficients are independent, a model that correlates equally with every feature will have smaller variance than one that correlates heavily with a single feature, so Midpoint Mixup will still favor learning all features.}
+Indeed, we show below that a necessary (with extremely high probability) and sufficient condition for a linear model $g$ to minimize $J_{MM}$ (when taking its scaling to $\infty$) is that it has equal correlation with both features for every class (sufficiency relies also on having weaker correlations with other class features).
+In what follows, we use $\inf J_{MM}(h, \X)$ to indicate the global minimum of $J_{MM}$ over \textit{all} functions $h: \R^d \to \R^k$ (i.e. this is the smallest achievable loss).
+Full proofs of all of the following results can be found in Section \ref{auxiliaryproofs} of the Appendix.